karinlag/2013-07-Oslo/python-programming/1_Data_Types.md

 ## Lists

 A list is an ordered, indexable collection of data.
-Lets say you have collected namessome data that looks like this:
+Lets say you have collected some data that looks like this:

 ```
 Name: